xvik/dropwizard-guicey/src/doc/docs/guide/commands.md

     It doesn't matter if command was registered manually, by some bundle or with commands search (see below).

 !!! warning
-    You can use guice injections only in `EnvironmentCommand`'s because only these commands start bundles (and so launch guice context creation).
+    You can use guice injections only in `EnvironmentCommand`s because only these commands start bundles (and so launch guice context creation).

 ## Automatic installation